 The Roseville Alano Club’s primary organizational goal is to provide a vital 12-Step meeting resource within the recovery network in the Roseville community.
 There are very few places in this community that are dedicated to housing 12-Step meetings and providing a safe and sober refuge for recovering alcoholics.
 Often, the people who attend recovery meetings at the Alano Club have no other place to go.
 The Roseville Alano Club’s role in the recovery community has become especially important as a poor economy and budget cuts are prevalent everywhere.

 The Roseville Alano Club strives to bring public awareness within the Roseville community through recovery literature, schedule pamphlets, our website, Facebook and word of mouth.
 We operate under the philosophy of attraction over promotion, but our club does use these marketing tools to provide public awareness of our club’s resources.
-We house five different AA groups that provide over 30 meetings per week.
+We house several different AA groups that provide over 30 meetings per week.

 We also provide a large community outreach program to help find shelters, recovery homes and employment for those in early recovery, food and supplies for low income families, and full holiday meals for needy families.
 We also cater to children through holiday events with Santa Claus and gift giving, Halloween treats with fun activities, and Easter Egg Hunts and baskets for children of all ages.

 Our club also plays a significant role in supporting women in distress and rape victims, providing the comfort, support and resources for safety and recovery.
 We also have a large role in helping disabled veterans receiving the medical and financial support needed for their long term prosperity.